eopb/rfcs/text/0000-precise-pre-release-dependencies.md

 ```

 Since crates ignore the lock files of their dependencies there is no way for `a` to communicate with `example` that it requires features from `b = 0.1.1-pre0` without breaking `example`'s direct dependency on `b`.
-To enable this we could extend the use of the concept of compatible pre-releases to work in `Cargo.toml`.
+To enable this we could use the same concept of compatible pre-releases in `Cargo.toml`, not just `Cargo.lock`.
 This would require that pre-releases are specified with `=` and would allow pre-release versions to be requested anywhere within the dependency tree without causing the resolver to throw an error.